Top |

 The output image will always have an alpha band.
 A solid alpha is added to any input missing an alpha.

 The images do not need to match in size or format.
-They will be expanded to
+The output image is

 and y